opentext-idol/idol-rich-media-tutorials/tutorials/showcase/milestone-integration/README.md

     + NTLMPassword = <encrypted password>
     ```

-    > It is not recommended to enter your password in plain text.
+    > TIP: It is not recommended to enter your password in plain text.
 IDOL Media Server includes a lightweight AES encryption tool `autpassword.exe`, which you can use to encrypt your password as follows:
     > ```sh
     > $ ./autpassword.exe -x -tAES -oKeyFile=./MyKeyFile.ky
     > ./MyKeyFile.ky=9b7aff82f1fa766985152790402a48f0ade3a20f196629b18e2eeb0c1735ff5f